Functional calculus on weighted Sobolev spaces for the Laplacian on rough domains: Weighted Sobolev spaces and trace characterisations

 \subsection{Trace characterisations for weighted Sobolev spaces on special domains}

 For $\OO=\RRdh$ we have shown in Proposition \ref{prop:tracechar_RRdh} that the definition of weighted Sobolev spaces in \eqref{eq:Sobolevzerodef} and \eqref{eq:Sobolevdirdef} is equivalent to setting certain traces to zero.
-To define Sobolev spaces with vanishing traces for a special $\Cc^{\ell,\lambda}$-domain $\mc{O}$, we will employ the diffeomorphism $\Psi:\OO\to \RRdh$ from Lemma \ref{lem:localization_weighted_blow-up} to construct an isomorphism between Sobolev spaces on $\OO$ and $\RRdh$.
+To define Sobolev spaces with vanishing traces for a special $\Cc^{\ell,\lambda}$-domain $\mc{O}$, we will employ the diffeomorphisms $\Phi, \Psi:\OO\to \RRdh$ from Lemmas \ref{lem:localization_weighted_blow-up} and \ref{lem:loc_normal} to construct isomorphisms between Sobolev spaces on $\OO$ and $\RRdh$.
+Which diffeomorphism we use depends on the boundary conditions.
+Throughout the rest of this paper, we will always use the diffeomorphism $\Phi$ from Lemma \ref{lem:localization_weighted_blow-up} for Dirichlet boundary conditions and the diffeomorphism $\Psi$ from Lemma \ref{lem:loc_normal} for Neumann boundary conditions.
+The diffeomorphism $\Phi$ is not applicable for Neumann boundary conditions, since it does not preserve the direction of the normal vector.